The primary advantage of this modular 8 x 1kW amplifier architecture is unprecedented system reliability, a core tenet of professional broadcasting.

 • Power for Penetration: Some of the large mega stations in the US use this power level, in densely populated urban areas, such as major U.S. cities like Los Angeles KBIG, KLOS and KTWV high power (100kW) is crucial.
 It's often required not for distance, but to penetrate the substantial signal attenuation caused by tall concrete and steel buildings.

-Click here to see pictures of Peoples FM 104.1 (50kW EIRP FM transmitter system) who installed the predecessor 50kW EIRP version of this.
+Click here to see pictures of Peoples FM 104.1 (50kW EIRP FM transmitter system) who installed the predecessor 50kW EIRP version of this in Nigeria.
 Basically the same system but using 800W amplifiers instead of 1kW amplifiers used in the version.
 The installation crew did a great job and on test reported reception up to 200km in some directions, this was absolutely amazing.

 To achieve 100kW EIRP only 8kW of FM transmitter power is needed if the correct antenna is installed with high grade coaxial cable.
 The 8kW of FM transmitter power comes from 8 separate 1kW amplifiers that are driven by a distribution amplifier and Veronica® 1W PLL driver.
 All our big systems above 10kW EIRP are configured this way using more than just a single 1kW amplifier.
 Due to this a complete shutdown or signal failure can only occur if the 8 amplifiers (1kW each) go down at exactly the same time, this is nearly impossible with super high odds.
 So if you need system reliability and a station on air, always, with no breakdowns, 8 or more if possible, 1kW amplifiers are perfect.